patkenny225/Data-Cleaning-Portfolio-Project/README.md

 # Data-Cleaning-Portfolio-Project

-In this Project I utilized SQL to perform a series of Data Cleaning operations.
+In this Project I utilized SQL to perform a series of data cleaning operations.

 ## Context